AndreaPontrandolfo/sheriff/apps/docs-website/docs/introduction.md

 - Sheriff is very easy to get started with and use.
 It promotes a _“zero overhead approach”_.
 See: [philosophy](./core-philosophy/criteria.md).
 - Sheriff is a [_"plug & play"_](./setup/automatic-setup.mdx) solution but you can customize it as much as you want.
 See: [features](./features.md).

+## Trivia

+The name "Sheriff" comes from the idea that it's a tool that watches over your codebase and keep everything in order.

 ## Ok, let's do this

 To get started, head over to the [automatic setup guide](./setup/automatic-setup.mdx) and follow the instructions.